Bonds, Clemens left out of Hall again; McGriff elected - Local News 8

 The contemporary era committee considers candidates whose careers were primarily from 1980 on.
 A player needs 75% to be elected.

-Hall of Famers Jack Morris, Ryne Sandberg, Lee Smith, Frank Thomas and Alan Trammell also served on this year’s panel, which met in San Diego at baseball’s winter meetings.
+“Come Cooperstown, I’ve got to wear my blue hat,” a grinning McGriff said.
+“My Tom Emanski hat in Cooperstown.
+See that video is going to make a revival now, it’s going to come back.”

-Rafael Palmeiro, Albert Belle, Don Mattingly and Dale Murphy rounded out the eight-man ballot.
+Hall of Famers Jack Morris, Ryne Sandberg, Lee Smith, Frank Thomas and Alan Trammell also served on this year’s committee, which met in San Diego at baseball’s winter meetings.

 Bonds, Clemens and Schilling fell short in January in their final chances with the BBWAA.
 Bonds received 260 of 394 votes (66%), Clemens 257 (65.2%) and Schilling 231 (58.6%).